Blendify/blender-manual/blender_docs/manual/modeling/meshes/properties/vertex_groups/vertex_groups.rst

    The Vertex Group panel.

-Vertex Groups are maintained within the *Object Data* Properties Editor, and there in the *Vertex Groups* panel.
+Vertex groups are maintained within the *Object Data* Properties Editor, and there in the *Vertex Groups* panel.

 .. _bpy.ops.object.vertex_group_add: